reedcodes/talks/src/html/2021-pcaaca/markdown/09-evidence.md

 emotional <!-- .element: class="r-fit-text" -->

 Notes:
--emotional: related to feelings about events, people, or other things
+- emotional: related to feelings about events, people, or other things

 ---